 Will the meters be on all the time?

-No. The meters will only be turned on Monday through Friday during the morning and evening rush hours when the pavement sensors detect traffic congestion at the ramps.
+No. The meters will only be turned on Monday through Friday during morning and evening rush hours when pavement sensors detect traffic congestion on the ramps.

 Can I bypass the meters?

 No. The meters work and look similar to traffic signals.
-Drivers must obey and consider them as they would other traffic signals.
+Drivers must obey them as they would other traffic signals.

 Can emergency responders bypass the meters during emergencies?